iainjmitchell/iainjmitchell.github.io/_posts/2010-01-18-jquery-to-talk-to-wcf-1.markdown

 title:  "Getting JQuery and WCF to talk (part one of two)"
 date:   2010-01-18 20:19
 categories: jQuery, WCF, AJAX
+description: Getting jQuery to talk to WCF (one of two).
 ---

 # Introduction